 What is RA Orientation?

 RA Orientation is mandatory for all new hires.
-It is an opportunity to get further acquainted with the Department of Student Life, sign-up for Fall 2019 RA Class, and complete paper work pertaining to employment.
-RA Orientation will be held on April 30, 2019.
+It is an opportunity to get further acquainted with the Department of Residence Life, sign-up for Fall 2020 RA Class, and complete paper work pertaining to employment.
+RA Orientation will be held on April 30, 2020.
 To make the most of RA Orientation, be sure to bring the following: Voided check for Direct Deposit, Passport or SUNY ID/Driver’s License and Social Security Card, paper and pen or pencil.

 If I have a conflict, can I miss RA Training or be late for it?

 No. Attending Resident Assistant training in its entirety and fully participating in opening the Residence Halls is required to hold the position.
 Training lasts approximately two weeks and covers a variety of information.
 This time is critical to prepare Resident Assistants for their role and responsibility as resources for their residents.
 Fall 2020 Training begins on August 10, 2020.
 Spring Training begins on January 18, 2021 (Jan.
 17 arrival).

 The RA Class provides new staff members with a forum in which to discuss their role as Residence Life team members, as well as an opportunity to share their ongoing experiences as RAs.
 While a portion of the RA class will be devoted to a theoretical study of topics such as student development, diversity, and residential education, you, as new RAs, are encouraged to teach each other in a practical sense by sharing your own experiences with your classmates.
 The RA Class is a mandatory 1.0 credit course and is taught by a member of the Residence Life professional staff.